mihansweatpants/super-cool-and-awesome-bot/README.md

 # Super cool and awesome bot (not really)

+This thing can
+ * Send me reminders ✅

+TODO:
-This thing can (or should at least) send me reminders and my university timetable
+ * Send me my university timetable